hyperjumptech/grule-rule-engine/docs/Function_en.md

 ### Changed(variableName string)

-`Changed` will make sure the specified variableName is removed from the working memory.
+`Changed` will ensure the specified `variableName` is removed from the working memory before the next cycle.

 #### Arguments